 Winner: …might depend on your preferred method of communication.
 But since Wix always wants you to read the FAQs first and make it a bit harder to contact them, we’d give this point to Squarespace.

-Apps & Widgets: Expanding My Site Through Add-Ons
+#Round 9: Apps & Widgets: – Expanding My Site Through Add-Ons

 We often sing the praises of Wix’s excellent and exhaustive App Market.
 You can find tons of useful add-ons and extra features to enhance your site.
 These include hotel and restaurant apps, booking systems, advanced gallery images and donation boxes for nonprofits.
-Some of them aren’t free, and Wix can’t vouch for the support quality of all the third-party developers.
+Wix even has its own live chat software that lets you talk to your visitors.
+Some of those apps aren’t free, and Wix can’t vouch for the support quality of all the third-party developers.
 Still, it’s great to know you can get more than what’s out of the box.

 Additionally, Wix Velo will let you create databases, connect to APIs and create dynamic pages.
 More on Wix Velo here.